LamininSolutions/mfsql-connector/source/procedures/spMFSynchronizeSpecificMetadata.rst

     EXEC [dbo].[spMFSynchronizeSpecificMetadata]
     @Metadata = 'User', --  ObjectType; Class; Property; Valuelist; ValuelistItem; Workflow; State; User; Login
     @IsUpdate = 0,  -- set to 1 to push updates to M-Files
-    @ItemName = NULL , --only application for valuelists
+    @ItemName = NULL , --only application for valuelists, and workflow states by workflow
     @Debug = 0

 ------